 More information on importing or moving POAO and HRFNAO into GB, the Channel Islands or Isle of Man from non-EU countries is available on the GOV.UK website.

 FNAO (other than HRFNAO) are not subject to the same level of import controls.
 More information is available on the Food Standards Agency website.

-Once imported feed or food has been subjected to official controls this will be recorded on IPAFFS and a CHED issues, which must accompany the food to the first destination inland.
+Once imported feed or food has been subjected to official controls, this will be recorded on IPAFFS and a CHED will be issued, which must accompany the food to the first destination inland.